Vjutal/OrderManagementSystem/README.md

  - **OrderService/**: Contains the source code for the ``OrderService``.
  - **UserService/**: Contains the source code for the ``UserService``.
  - **NotificationService/**: Contains the source code for the ``NotificationService``.
  - **Shared/**: Contains shared code and libraries used by multiple services.
+To be removed.
+Temporary solution that is Obsolete.
  - **docker-compose.yml**: Docker Compose file to set up and run the services.

 ## Configuration